keflavich/despotic/doc/sphinx/data.rst

-When it is running, DESPOTIC maintains a list of emitting species for which data have been read within the ``emitter`` module (see :ref:`sec-full`).
+When it is running, DESPOTIC maintains a list of emitting species for which data have been read within the ``emitter`` module (see :ref:`sssec-full-emitter`).
 Whenever a new emitter is created, either for an existing cloud, for a new cloud being created, or as a free-standing object of the emitter class, DESPOTIC checks the emitter name against the central list.
 If the name is found in the list, DESPOTIC will